B-UMMI/chewBBACA/README.md

 ## Available [training files](https://github.com/mickaelsilva/prodigal_training_files) ...

-...use for a better result, species specific. *Also inside the package now!* `--ptf e.g. Acinetobacter_baumannii.trn` will now also work!
+...use for a better result, species specific. **Also inside the package now!** e.g. `--ptf  Acinetobacter_baumannii.trn` will now also work!

 ----------